-TERM DEFINITION Phase A Phase is a distinct part of a Workstep such as setup, production or cleanup.
-Process An individual step in the workflow.
-Product Intent Describes the end result that a customer is requesting.
-See > Section 4 Product Intent.
-Queue A Queue is a representation of a Device that receives, manipulates and stores multiple Queue Entry items for execution.
-Queue Entry A Queue Entry is a the representation of an individual XJMF process in a Queue .
-A Queue Entry MAY be comprised of multiple Workstep processes.
-Reader Page A logical page as perceived by a reader.
+TERM DEFINITION Reader Page A logical page as perceived by a reader.
 One Reader Page might span more than one Finished Page (e.g., a centerfold).
-One &gt; Finished Page might contain contents defined by multiple Reader Pages .
+One Finished Page might contain contents defined by multiple Reader Pages .
 Receiver Device or controller that responds to an XJMF request.
 Registered Side A side on which a collection of sheets or partial products is aligned during a production step.
 All production steps require two registered sides, which SHALL NOT be opposite to each other.
 The two registered edges define the origin of the coordinate system used within the production step.
 When there is a binding edge, this is one of the registered sides.
 Roll A Roll is media that is mainly used in connection with web printing.
 In British English the name "reel" for "roll" is in widespread use.
 Roll is used as synonym of reel.
 Sender Device or controller that initiates an XJMF exchange.
 Subelement A child Element of some other Element .
 Unique The word "Unique" without further scope details means "Unique within the job, message or file depending on the context".
 Possible scopes are: Unique within the machine (e.g., ProductionPath/@ProductionPathID).
 Unique within the workflow - This covers the whole scope at one installation (e.g., StatusQuParams/@JobID, FileSpec/@UID, Device/@DeviceID).
 Unique within the company - Identification of a company or contact SHALL be unique within the company's database because it can be used on multi tenant systems like web approval) (e.g., Contact[(Part/@ContactType, "Approver")]/@ExternalID).
 Values include The phrase " Values include: " precedes an open list of values for an Attribute whose values are of type NMTOKEN, NMTOKENS or string.
 The list includes recommended values but does not preclude potential vendor or customer extensions.
 Values include those from The phrase " Values include those from: " precedes a reference to the open list of values.
 This may be an XPath to a value defined elsewhere in the specification, or it may be a reference to a table of possible values.
 In either case the reference values do not include potential vendor or customer extensions.
 Workstep A workstep is an individual XJMF process that can be processed on a single device in one pass.
 A workstep is comprised of one or multiple Phases such as setup, production or cleanup.